zer0fire/code-challenge/README.md

 ## Description

-This project built by [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+This project built by [Nest](https://github.com/nestjs/nest) framework, and dockerize the project and database

 ## Installation